fiowro/pmm2-doc/docker.md

 For more information about using *Docker*, see the [https://docs.docker.com/](Docker Docs).

-*By default, [https://www.percona.com/doc/percona-monitoring-and-management/faq.html#data-retention](retention) is set to 30 days for Metrics Monitor and to 8 days for PMM Query Analytics.
+**Note:** *By default, [https://www.percona.com/doc/percona-monitoring-and-management/faq.html#data-retention](retention) is set to 30 days for Metrics Monitor and to 8 days for PMM Query Analytics.
 Also consider [https://www.percona.com/doc/percona-monitoring-and-management/faq.html#performance-issues](disabling table statistics)? which can greatly decrease Prometheus database size.*

 <details>
-  <summary><h3>Setting Up a Docker Container for PMM Server</h3></summary>
+  <summary><strong>Setting Up a Docker Container for PMM Server</strong></summary>

 A Docker image is a collection of preinstalled software which enables running a selected version of PMM Server on your computer.
 A Docker image is not run